adrianleewt/relay/README.md

 Powered by WebSockets and AWS CDK, Lambdas, Cognito, DynamoDB, S3, and API Gateway.

-(Yes, Cognito authentication is probably unecessary for this game, but I wanted to learn it!)
+(Yes, Cognito authentication is probably unecessary for this game, but I wanted to learn it 😀)

+You can try it [here]:(dqwmo9jv6saax.cloudfront.net)

 ## Screenshots